How to Use the Qwik Spray System (W/ Pictures)

 air compressor

-5. Connect an air compressor hose to the quick-connect hose coupling.
+7. When you’re ready to spray, connect an air compressor hose to the quick-connect hose coupling.

 How to Use the Qwik Spray System